fgm/mongodb/docs/install.md

-#Installation and Settings
+# Installation and Settings
-##Prerequisites
+## Prerequisites
 The MongoDB module and sub-modules need some configuration to be useful.
 This guide assumes that :

-* a [MongoDB][download] 3.0 to 4.0 server instance is already installed, configured, and
+* a [MongoDB][download] 3.0 to 4.0 server instance is already installed,
-  available to connect to from the Drupal instance.
+  configured and available to connect to from the Drupal instance.
 * the site will be running [Drupal][drupal] 8.[56].x, with [Drush][drush] 8.x.
 * the [mongodb][mongodb] (not [mongo][mongo]) PHP extension version 1.1.7 or
   later is installed and configured.